 Related: More Car Seat Checks

-- Latch, grade A: The two sets of anchors are exposed and larger than usual, so connection is easy.
+- Latch, grade A: The two sets of the car's anchors are exposed and larger than usual, so connection in the Jeep Wrangler is easy.
 Three tether anchors sit on the seatbacks; they're clearly marked and easy to access.

-- Rear-facing convertible, Grade B: Connection was easy and we could move the front passenger seatback for a little more legroom.
+- Rear-facing convertible, Grade B: Connection was easy and we could move the front passenger seatback for a little more legroom in the Jeep Wrangler.
 Taller passengers will still need more to be comfortable.

-- Booster, Grade D: The fixed head restraint also pushed the booster's back off the Wrangler's seatback cushion.
+- Booster, Grade D: The Jeep's fixed head restraint also pushed the booster's back off the Wrangler's seatback cushion.
 In addition, the buckles are on floppy bases and the outboard ones are oddly tethered via an elastic strap to the center of the seat-bottom cushion.
-This causes the buckle to pull to one side so it's hard to situate the booster without it riding over the top of the buckle.
-It's also tough to buckle, since it wants to pull to one side.
+This causes the Jeep Wrangler's buckle to pull to one side so it's hard to situate the booster without it riding over the top of the buckle.
+It's also tough to buckle, since it wants to pull to one side of the vehicle.